AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/migrate-content-non-dita-exp.md

 Also, If you want to specify some additional attributes with your custom or valid DITA element, you can define those in the style2attrMap.xml file.
 For example, you can specify the `type` attribute with the value of `important` to be passed on with the `impnote` element.
 This additional information can be specified in the style2attrMap.xml file.

-To convert your existing unstructured FrameMaker documents into DITA format, perform the following steps:
+To convert your existing unstructured FrameMaker documents into DITA format, perform the following steps for Cloud Service and On-premise:

 1. Create style mappings in FrameMaker and save those settings in a .sts file.